Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Introduction

 \section{Introduction}

-This work is motivated by Liouville's theorem which asserts that all (unconstrained) Hamiltonian systems preserve the symplectic form (and, consequently, the induced volume form).
-However, nonholonomic systems are not symplectic (which follows from the fact that nonholonomic systems are \textit{not} variational).
-As such, the question of volume-preservation becomes nontrivial.
-A famous example of this is the Chaplygin sleigh; this system, although energy-preserving, experiences ``dissipation'' (cf. \cite{zenkov1997} for a general discussion on stability of nonholonomic systems or \cite{ruina1998} for an interpretation via impact systems).
+An invariant volume is a powerful tool for understanding the asymptotic nature of a dynamical system.
+In particular, it is a well-known fact that unconstrained mechanical systems are volume-preserving.
+The case of nonholonomic systems is more nuanced as these systems generally fail to preserve the symplectic form (which follows from the fact that nonholonomic systems are \textit{not} variational) and hence, the induced volume form.
+This makes the study of invariant volumes in nonholonomic systems nontrivial.
+A famous example of this is the Chaplygin sleigh; this system, although energy-preserving, experiences ``dissipation'' which results in asymptotic stability (cf. \cite{zenkov1997} for a general discussion on stability of nonholonomic systems or \cite{ruina1998} for an interpretation via impact systems).

-The purpose of this work is to construct a systematic way to determine whether or not a nonholonomic system preserves volume.
-In particular, we present necessary and sufficient conditions on when there exists an invariant volume form with density depending only on the configuration variables, i.e. $f = \pi_Q^*g:T^*Q\to\mathbb{R}$ where $g:Q\to\mathbb{R}$ and $\pi_Q:T^*Q\to Q$ is the standard cotangent projection.

-\begin{theorem}[Main Result] Let $L:TQ\to\mathbb{R}$ be a natural Lagrangian (i.e. the kinetic energy is induced by a Riemannian metric) and $\mathcal{D}\subset TQ$ be a regular distribution (each fiber has constant dimension).
-Then, there exists an invariant volume with density depending only on the configuration variables if and only if there exists $\rho\in\Gamma(\mathcal{D}^0)$ such that $\vartheta_\mathscr{C} + \rho$ is exact where